Welcome

 Introduction

 When dealing with unregistered land, the enforceability of third-party rights depends on a statutory registration system and, in some cases, the doctrine of notice.
 The Land Charges Act 1972 introduced a register for certain interests—called land charges—which must be registered to bind a purchaser.
-This article explains which interests must be registered, the consequences of non-registration, and how the doctrine of notice still applies to some equitable rights.
+Land charges operate independently from the registered land system and are recorded against the name of the estate owner, not the property.
+Many equitable interests created on or after 1 January 1926 are brought within the land charges regime; beneficial interests under trusts and some older rights remain outside and are governed by the doctrine of notice and by overreaching.

 Key Term: land charge